davedittrich/python_secrets/README.rst

 one for *development*, one for *testing*, one for *production*, etc. (or any combination).

-Use the command ``environments create`` to create an environment.
+The command ``environments create`` creates an environment.
 Since this program is designed to support multiple environments, a name for the new environment is required.
-The name can be provided explicitly, or it can be inferred from the base name of the current working directory:
+The name of the environment can be provided explicitly, or it can be inferred from the base name of the current working
+directory:

 .. code-block:: shell